felipeg48/DMongo/README.md

-# DMongo - Dynamic Mongo a wrapper for the CSharp Mongo Driver
+# DMongo - Dynamic wrapper for the CSharp Mongo Driver

 This is an wrapper of the CSharpDriver for Mongo, using the Microsoft Dynamic syntax.